 The Wonga Beach community has previously been engaged through the Strategy and as part of the development of the Interim Wonga Beach Foreshore Management Plan.
-The findings from the survey as part of the Strategy found that there are anecdotal reports of sand loss from the northern end of Wonga Beach (DSC 2018b).
+The findings from the survey as part of the Strategy found anecdotal reports of sand loss from the northern end of Wonga Beach (DSC 2018b).

 An additional community survey was undertaken as part of a Draft Vehicles on Beaches General Policy.
 A draft policy was distributed to households for comment, publicised on Council's website, advertised in the local paper and physical copies were made available at Wonga Beach Servo (DSC 2019c).
 Council received 85 submissions, representing 187 residents.
 Over two-thirds (69 %) of the respondents were supportive of the use of ATVs/quad bikes along the beach, while the remainder of respondents were neutral (3 %) or against (28 %) their use.
-However, the majority of respondents objected to the proposal to issue permits for ATV use at Wonga Beach.
 There was the belief amongst some residents that the conditions set out in the interim plan were too limiting.

 For the current FMP, a survey was distributed to the Wonga Beach community and wider Douglas Shire residents and ratepayers to understand how they use and what they value about the foreshore zone, and how they would like to see it managed.
-The survey was advertised through the Council Foreshore Management Plans site, Facebook, community noticeboards, emails to residents and community groups, and physical copies available at Council offices.
+The survey was advertised through the Council Foreshore Management Plans page, Facebook, community noticeboards, emails to residents and community groups, and physical copies were made available at Council offices.
 The survey ran from 31st March to 23rd April 2021 and received a total of 317 responses from residents and community groups throughout the Douglas Shire.
 The largest response was received from residents and ratepayers at Wonga Beach, with 86 responses received, most being permanent residents (homeowners).